Dorothy Day: Beliefs

-All men are brothers

-In the Catholic Worker in May 1951, Day wrote that Marx, Lenin, and Mao Tse-Tung "were animated by the love of brother and this we must believe though their ends meant the seizure of power, and the building of mighty armies, the compulsion of concentration camps, the forced labor and torture and killing of tens of thousands, even millions."
-She used them as examples because she insisted that the belief that "all men are brothers" required the Catholic to find the humanity in everyone without exception.
-She explained that she understood the jarring impact of such an assertion:

-In 1970, Day emulated Maurin when she wrote:

 Sympathy and identification with anarchists

-Day encountered anarchism while studying in the university.
+Day encountered anarchism while studying at university.
 She read The Bomb by Frank Harris, a fictionalized biography of one of the Haymarket anarchists.
 She discussed anarchy and extreme poverty with Peter Kropotkin.
 After moving to New York, Day studied the anarchism of Emma Goldman and attended the Anarchists Ball at Webster Hall.
 Day was saddened by the executions of the anarchists Sacco and Vanzetti in 1927.
 She wrote that when they died, "All the nation mourned."
 As a Catholic, she felt a sense of solidarity with them, specifically "the very sense of solidarity which made me gradually understand the doctrine of the Mystical Body of Christ whereby we are all members of one another."

-Discussing the term anarchism, she wrote: "We ourselves have never hesitated to use the word.
-Some prefer personalism.
-But Peter Maurin came to me with Kropotkin in one pocket and St. Francis in the other!"
 Day's anarchist, distributist economic views are similar to the anarchist Pierre-Joseph Proudhon's mutualist economic theory, by whom she was influenced.
 The influence of anarchists, such as Proudhon and Peter Kropotkin, also led her to label herself an anarchist.
 Dorothy states: "An anarchist then as I am now, I have never used the vote that the women won by their demonstrations before the White House during that period."

-Day explained that anarchists accepted her as someone who shared the values of their movement "because I have been behind bars in police stations, houses of detention, jails and prison farms, ...eleven times, and have refused to pay Federal income taxes and have never voted", but were puzzled by what they saw as her "faith in the monolithic, authoritarian Church."
-She reversed the viewpoint and ignored their professions of atheism.
-She wrote: "I, in turn, can see Christ in them even though they deny Him because they are giving themselves to working for a better social order for the wretched of the earth."

-Sympathy with communists

-In the first years of the Catholic Worker, Day provided a clear statement of how her individualism contrasted with communism: